-CDI 2 CDI 1 CDIY/CDIJ/CDIU25 CDIP/CDICh CDIAm Participation No restriction on the number of NFs.
+CDI2 CDI1 CDIY/CDIJ/CDIU25 CDIP/CDICh CDIAm Participation No restriction on the number of NFs.
 All Athletes and Horses must be registered with the FEI.
-Horses per Athlete left to the discretion of OC. number of NFs.
+Horses per Athlete left to the discretion of OC.
+No restriction on the number of NFs.
 All Athletes and Horses must be registered with the FEI.
+Horses per Athlete left to the discretion of OC.
 No restriction on the number of NFs.
 All Athletes and Horses/ponies must be registered with the FEI.
 Horses per Athlete left to the discretion of OC.
 No restriction on the number of NFs.
 All Athletes and Horses/ponies must be registered with the FEI.
 Horses per Athlete left to the discretion of OC.
 No restriction on the number of NFs.
 All Athletes and Horses must be registered with the FEI.
 Horses per Athlete left to the discretion of OC.
 Age Athletes from 16 years.
 Athletes from 16 years.
-Juniors: age 14 to 18, Young Riders: age 16-21 U25: age 16-25 See FEI GRs Children: 12 to 14 Pony Riders: 12 to 16 See FEI GRs Athletes from 26 years Horses Horses: from 7 years, Medium and Big Tour from 8 years Horses: from 7 years Horses: from 6 years.
+See FEI GRs See FEI GRs Athletes from 26 years Horses Horses: from 7 years, Medium and Big Tour from 8 years Horses: from 7 years Horses: from 6 years.
 7 years for PSG level tests.
 Medium and Big Tour from 8 years Horses: from 6 years Ponies: from 6 years.
-Horses from 7 years , Medium Tour from 8 years Athletes Athletes living abroad may compete in Events of their host country, with permission from the NF of their host country of their host country, jurisdiction of their host Athletes living abroad may participate under the jurisdiction of their host country if under 18 Athletes living abroad may compete in Events of their host country, with permission from the NF of their host country.
-Athletes must have NO ranking at the FEI Dressage World Ranking List at the date of Definite Entry Competitions Up to FEI Grand Prix excluding FEI Grand Prix Up to FEI Intermediate I including Intermediate I Freestyle FEI Junior tests FEI Young Riders tests FEI Pony Riders tests FEI tests for Children Up to FEI Grand Prix excluding FEI Grand
+Horses from 7 years, Medium Tour from 8 years Athletes Athletes living abroad may compete in Events of their host country, with permission from the NF of their host country Athletes living abroad may compete in Events of their host country, with permission from the NF of their host country Athletes living abroad may participate under the jurisdiction of their host country if under 18 Athletes living abroad may participate under the jurisdiction of their host country if under 18 Athletes living abroad may compete in Events of their host country, with permission from the NF of their host country.
+Athletes must have NO ranking at the FEI Dressage World Ranking List at the date of Definite Entry Competitions Up to FEI Grand Prix excluding FEI Grand Prix Special and FEI Grand Prix Freestyle Up to FEI Intermediate I including Intermediate I Freestyle FEI Junior tests FEI Young Riders tests U25: Intermediate A, Intermediate B, Intermediate II, Grand FEI Pony Riders tests FEI tests for Children Up to FEI Grand Prix excluding FEI Grand Prix Special and FEI Grand Prix Freestyle